Fact Check: What’s wrong with The Interpublic Group of Companies, Inc. (IPG) today

-During the recent trading session for The Interpublic Group of Companies, Inc. (NYSE:IPG), the company witnessed their stock rise $2.54 over a week and tumble down $-6.3 from the price 20 days ago.
+During the recent trading session for The Interpublic Group of Companies, Inc. (NYSE:IPG), the company witnessed their stock drop by $-1.15 over a week and tumble down $-5.99 from the price 20 days ago.
 When compared to their established 52-week high of $25.2, the high they recorded in their recent session happens to be higher.
 Their established 52-week high was attained by the company on 02/14/20.
-The recent low of $11.63 stood for a -40.62% since 03/23/20, a data which is good for most investors who are looking to take advantage of the stock’s recent rise.
-A beta of 1.22 is also allocated to the stock.
+The recent low of $11.63 stood for a -44.8% since 03/23/20, a data which is good for most investors who are looking to take advantage of the stock’s recent rise.
+A beta of 1.16 is also allocated to the stock.
 Since the beta is greater than one, it implies that the stock is more volatile than the market, a data that traders are keeping close attention to.

-Technical chart claims that The Interpublic Group of Companies, Inc. (IPG) would settle between $17.23/share to $17.82/share level.
-However, if the stock price goes below the $15.58 mark, then the market for The Interpublic Group of Companies, Inc. becomes much weaker.
-If that happens, the stock price might even plunge as low as $14.52 for its downside target.
-The stock is currently in the green zone of MACD, with the indicator reading 1.01.
+Technical chart claims that The Interpublic Group of Companies, Inc. (IPG) would settle between $14.91/share to $15.45/share level.
+However, if the stock price goes below the $13.86 mark, then the market for The Interpublic Group of Companies, Inc. becomes much weaker.
+If that happens, the stock price might even plunge as low as $13.35 for its downside target.
+The stock is currently in the red zone of MACD, with the indicator reading -0.9.
 Traders are always alerted for the move of a stock above or below the zero line due to the fact that the reading is an indicator of the position of the short-term average relative to the long-term average.
 If the MACD is above the zero line, then the short-term average relative is above that of the long-term average, thus implying an upward momentum.
 Vice versa is the case if the MACD is below the zero line.

 Analysts at Wells Fargo, assumed coverage of IPG assigning Market Perform rating, according to their opinion released on September 24.
 BofA/Merrill analysts bumped their rating on The Interpublic Group of Companies, Inc. (NYSE:IPG) stock from Underperform to Neutral in a separate flash note issued to investors on July 10.
 Analysts at RBC Capital Mkts lowered the stock to a Sector Perform call from its previous Outperform recommendation, in a research note that dated back to January 18.